kadena-io/pact/README.md

 verbose    - [True|False] Provide extra logging information
 ```

-### Initializing the server
+#### Replay from disk.

-When running pact-serve with persistence enabled the development server will automatically replay from disk when it starts.
+When running pact-serve with persistence enabled, the server automatically replays from the database
-In this demo, we are persisting to `log/` which causes pact-serve to create or use `log/commands.sqlite` to store Commands and CommandResults.

-The first time you run pact-serve the SQLite DBs will be created empty (as no commands have been run yet).
-The important thing to note is that until you delete `log/commands.sqlite` (or run pact-serve in memory) pact-serve will replay every command on start up.

-If you think of it like a blockchain, deleting the `commands.sqlite` file or running in memory gives Pact a "fresh" chain to work with.
+`commands.sqlite` in the persist dir.
+To prevent replay, simply delete this file before starting the server.

 Building
 ---